Alberto1Artoni/CHALLENGE_01/README.md

 5 main.cpp --> here i simply read all the input data from the json file and compute the minimum giving the choice to the user to use is favourite method

-6. Makefile --> to have a correct behaviour in the compilation pheraps this command is needed (with your specified path): LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/lucadalessandro/pacs-examples/Examples/lib
+6. Makefile --> to have a correct behaviour in the compilation pheraps this command is needed (with your specified path): LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/lucadalessandro/pacs-examples/Examples/lib and then also change inside the makefile the path for the inclusions